 What is a Terroristic Threat

-Unfortunately, there is a lot of confusion about what is considered a terroristic threat.
-Under Pennsylvania law, the district attorney must prove both of the following elements to prove the crime of terroristic threats:
+Under Pennsylvania law, the district attorney must prove both of the following elements to prove the misdemeanor crime of terroristic threats:

 - The person communicated the threat with the intent to terrorize another person

-Examples of Terroristic Threats
+Terroristic Threats Case Examples

 There is a lot of confusion about what constitutes a terroristic threat.
-The police will consider a broad range of conduct as a crime; terroristic threat examples include any of the following:
+The Police will consider a broad range of conduct as a crime; terroristic threat examples include any of the following:

 - Communicating a bomb threat